blowb/blowb-doc/setup-host/basic-setup.rst

 Store Logs Persistently
 -----------------------

 By default the logs are only stored in memory and cleared after a reboot.
-To preserve the logs even after rebooting, we have to set a journald option.
+To preserve the logs after each reboot, we have to set a journald option.
 Edit the file ``/etc/systemd/journald.conf``:
 ::

    sudo $EDITOR /etc/systemd/journald.conf

-Uncomment the line ``#Storage=auto``, and change auto to persistent.
+Uncomment the line ``#Storage=auto``, and change ``auto`` to ``persistent``.
 Save the change and exit the editor.
-Alternatively, you can run the following command to apply the change:
+Alternatively, the following command can be used to apply the change:
 ::

    sudo sed -i 's/#Storage=auto/Storage=persistent/' /etc/systemd/journald.conf